 Building relationships, in general, is excellent for making a lifelong career teaching English in China.

 The golden rule is to follow Chinese laws and regulations.
 Don’t discuss politics, religion, and sex in China.

 See also: Is Being an ESL Teacher a Good Career?

-Overall, you can make a life long career teaching English in China if you do it.
-Here are the best teaching English in china tips and build a rewarding and successful career teaching English in China.
+Overall, you can make a lifelong career teaching English in China if you do it.
+Here are the best teaching English in China tips and building a rewarding and successful career teaching English in China.

 - Have a career goal

 - Choose your TEFL Specializations Based on Your Career Goal